afternoon/microgroove/README.md

 The OLED display, NeoKey and encoders connect directly to pins on the Pico.

-The NeoKey is a new addition and isn't essential.
-It can be replaced with a few generic push buttons.
-I'm still writing the code to add it, so the code on GitHub expects buttons.
-The benefits of the NeoKey are per-button LEDs and a PCB that will hold Cherry MX-style clicky keys, which are 👌.

 The MIDI section is also fairly simple.
 They are based on diyelectromusic's [MIDI in](https://diyelectromusic.wordpress.com/2021/02/15/midi-in-for-3-3v-microcontrollers/) and [MIDI out](https://diyelectromusic.wordpress.com/2021/01/23/midi-micropython-and-the-raspberry-pi-pico/) circuits (thanks Kevin!).
 You can use TRS minijacks like me, or classic MIDI DIN jacks.
 Either way, check the pinouts for the components you purchase carefully.
 Wrong wiring here might damage your gear.

+The NeoKey is a new addition and isn't essential.
+It can be replaced with a few generic push buttons.
+I'm still writing the code to support it.
+The benefits of the NeoKey are per-button RGB LEDs and a PCB that will hold Cherry MX-style clicky keys, which are 👌.

 ### Case